prantlf/package-cost/README.md

 * `rawSize`: size of the unpacked package in bytes (integer)
 * `bundleSize`: size of the main exported script with all dependencies (integer)
 * `miniSize`: the same as `bundleSize` but after minifying the script (integer)
+* `gzipSize`: size of the minified bundle after applying the gzip compression (integer)
+* `deflateSize`: size of the minified bundle after applying the deflate compression (integer)
+* `brotliSize`: size of the minified bundle after applying the brotli compression (integer)
 * `depCount`: count of the package dependencies (integer)

 There are [details about the sizes](#how-it-works) below.